hassan-pmp/agile/bty.md

     - Facilitate open sharing of all perspectives on the issue at hand
     - Reground the team in the agile framework and guide them to find the right balance for them

+- **Doing Agile** means following the practices—like running sprints, holding stand-ups, or using a Scrum board.
+It’s mostly about the process and tools.

+- 1- **How do you explain the difference between doing Agile and being Agile?**
+- **Being Agile** is deeper—it's about mindset.
+It means embracing values like collaboration, adaptability, continuous learning, and delivering value to the customer early and often.
+A team can do all the Agile ceremonies but still resist change or avoid feedback.
+When they are Agile, they **welcome change**, **improve continuously**, and **take ownership**.

+- 2- **How would you handle a team that is following Agile rituals but lacks an Agile mindset?**
+  - First, I would observe their behavior during ceremonies and in their day-to-day work.
+Then, I would have 1:1 conversations or team workshops to understand their perspective and where the resistance comes from.
+  - Next, I’d try to connect Agile principles to their goals—like faster delivery or reduced rework.
+I’d also introduce small experiments like retrospective follow-through or shared sprint goals, to build trust in the process.
+Over time, with coaching and wins, the mindset often shifts from “we have to do this” to “this helps us.”

+- 3. **What’s your approach to cultivating psychological safety in high-pressure R&D environments?**
+  -  I start by modeling vulnerability myself—admitting when I don’t know something or when I’ve made a mistake.
+This shows the team that it’s okay to be human.
+Then, I work with team leads and senior engineers to reinforce a culture where questions are welcomed, feedback is given respectfully, and failures are treated as learning opportunities, not blame games.

+- 4- **What would you do if a team member or stakeholder consistently resists Agile practices?**
+  - First, I try to understand the reason behind the resistance.
+Is it fear of change?
+Lack of understanding?
+Past bad experiences?
+I usually have a 1:1 conversation to listen and empathize.
+  - Then, I work on building trust by clarifying the “why” behind Agile practices and showing how they solve real problems the person is facing—like delays, miscommunication, or rework.
+  - If it’s a stakeholder, I focus on translating Agile benefits into business language—like faster time to market, better risk management, or clearer visibility.
+I’ve learned that resistance often fades when people see results or feel heard and involved.
+- 5- **Who do you think is a good person for this position?
+In terms of characteristics, knowledge, and more**
+  - Empathetic and a good listener
+  -  Technically curious
+  -  Calm under pressure
+  -  Strong in facilitation and conflict resolution
+  -

 # 15.07.2025 Scrum Master II: Exam Tips: Lesson 6
 - Emrirical Process Control (Emporocism): **Inspection, Adaption, and Transparancy**